Today, employers are looking for a variety of talents, skills, and personality traits in future candidates.

 Skills and experience:

-- Experience heavy candidates are more favoured.
+- Experience-heavy candidates are more favored.

 - 66% of employees are hired on experience over academics.

-- Important attributes: Internships, experience during college, college major and volunteer experience.
+- Important attributes: Internships, experience during college, college major, and volunteer experience.

 Skills are necessary:

 Read more here, do you have enough skills and experience?